 As a non-residential campus, the Charlotte campus does not provide the on-site room and board often required by international students.
 We welcome students currently in the country on an F-1 visa or other valid visa, and who provide their own living accommodations.
-Individuals seeking to enter the country on an F-1 visa are strongly encouraged to consider our South Hamilton, Massachusetts campus, which offers a full range of services for the international student.
+Individuals who require further assistance are encouraged to consider our South Hamilton, Massachusetts campus, which offers a full range of services for the international student.

 The F-1 student visa is a non-immigrant visa issued by a United States Embassy or Consulate abroad to international students coming to the United States for the purpose of pursuing full-time studies at an academic institution.

 The Department of Homeland Security provides a comprehensive website for international students who wish to Study in the States.
 Visit the U.S. Department of State to learn more about the F-1 student visa.

 To obtain a visa, you must first pay the I-901/SEVIS fee prior to applying at a U.S. embassy or consulate.
 Only the primary applicant is required to pay the SEVIS fee, meaning if you have family members that will accompany you to the U.S., you do not need to pay this fee for each family member.

 Visit the U.S. Department of Homeland Security to pay the I-901/SEVIS Fee.

 To apply for an F-1 (and F-2) visa, you must schedule an appointment at the U.S. Embassy or Consulate.
 It is best to schedule this appointment as soon as you receive notice that you have been granted an I-20.